forlilab/Ringtail/docs/source/installation.rst

 Installing ringtail
 ###################
 There are three different alternatives to installing Ringtail: through :ref:`conda-forge <condaforge>` which will install all dependencies, through the Python package manager :ref:`PyPi <pypi>` where some packages need to be installed separately, and directly from :ref:`source code <sourcecode>` for advanced users looking to make their own code changes.
 It is necessary to use an environment manager like conda or mamba to organize your Ringtail :ref:`environment <envsetup>` as some of the dependencies can only be installed in a managed environment.
 The installation instructions uses conda as an example, but you are free to use any python environment manager.
-Ringtail 3.0 requires Python ≥3.9.
+Ringtail 3.0 requires Python ≥3.9 and is tested on Linux, macOS, and Windows.

 .. _pypi: